 Monitoring S3 access logs is a key part of securing AWS environments.
 You can determine from where and how buckets are being accessed and receive alerts on illegal access of your buckets.
 You can also leverage the information to receive performance metrics and analyses on such access to ensure that overall application response times are being properly monitored.

-Once enabled, S3 access logs are written to a S3 bucket of your choice.
-You can then pull the S3 access logs to Logz.io by pointing to the relevant S3 Bucket.
-Go here for additional assistance and to see examples of configuring access.
+Once enabled, S3 access logs are written to an S3 bucket of your choice.
+Similar to the other AWS service logs described above, you can then pull the S3 access logs to the ELK Stack by pointing to the relevant S3 Bucket.

-ELK is a very powerful platform and can provide tremendous value when you invest the effort to generate a holistic view of your environment.
-When running on AWS, the majority of infrastructure logs can be added with a single click of the button to Logz.io’s ELK Cloud platform.
-In a manner of minutes, you’ll be able to leverage the auto-generated dashboards and alerts.
+ELK is an extremely powerful platform and can provide tremendous value when you invest the effort to generate a holistic view of your environment.
+When running your applications on AWS, the majority of infrastructure and application logs can be shipped into the ELK Stack using ELK-native shippers such as Filebeat and Logstash whereas AWS service logs can be shipped into the ELK Stack using either S3 or a Lambda shipper.